AgarwalConsulting/Cilium-Training/slides.md

   > EndpointSlices are an API resource that can provide a more scalable alternative to Endpoints.
 Although conceptually quite similar to Endpoints

 ---
+class: center, middle

+What do the following do?

+---
+class: center, middle

 ```yaml
 matchLabels: